 Following the enormous political, legal, and media interest that has surrounded high profile cases of whistleblowing, such as Chelsea Manning and Edward Snowden, the fundamental ethical questions surrounding whistleblowing have often been obscured.
 In this fascinating book Eric Boot examines the ...

 The phenomenon of commitment is a cornerstone of human social life.
 Commitments make individuals’ behavior predictable, thereby facilitating the planning and coordination of joint actions involving multiple agents.
 Moreover, commitments make people willing to rely upon each other, and thereby ...

 March 01, 2023

 A century ago the dominant philosophical outlook was not some form of materialism or naturalism, but idealism.
 However, this way of thinking about reality fell out of favour in the Anglo-American analytic tradition as well as the Continental schools of the twentieth century.
 The aim of this book is...

 October 24, 2022

-This book brings together three distinct research programs in moral psychology – Moral Foundations Theory, Cognitive Adaptations for Social Exchange and the Linguistic Analogy in Moral Psychology – and shows that they can be combined to create a unified cognitive science of moral intuition.
+This book brings together three distinct research programmes in moral psychology – Moral Foundations Theory, Cognitive Adaptations for Social Exchange, and the Linguistic Analogy in Moral Psychology – and shows that they can be combined to create a unified cognitive science of moral intuition.
 The ...